Valerioageno/ssr-rs/client/README.md

 # Create React App boilerplate

-This example is made using <a href="https://create-react-app.dev/" target="_blank">create-react-app</a> boilerplate with the typescipt `--template` flag.
+This example is made using <a href="https://create-react-app.dev/" target="_blank">create-react-app</a> boilerplate with the typescript `--template` flag.

 From the initial scaffolding project there are the following diffrences: